Audiologist & Speech-Language Pathologist (SLP) Programs

 New York University (Online Master’s Program in Speech-Language Pathology)

 NYU’s online master’s in speech-language pathology program, Speech@NYU, prepares students to earn their speech-language pathology certification.
 The curriculum is evidence-based and person-centered, enabling graduates to serve diverse populations.
-The program is offered by the Department of Communicative Sciences and Disorders.
+The Department of Communicative Sciences and Disorders offers the program.

 In addition to online coursework, students will need to attend two on-campus immersion sessions to help them prepare to perform clinical diagnostics in speech pathology.